 The Microeconomics course is built around these building blocks (aka, pillars):

 - Theory Lectures

-Understanding Microeconomics is about learning the models and the theoretical framework through a combination of mathematical tools and economic intuition.
-In the theory lectures we will learn together a series of concepts, models, graphs, algebra- and calculus-driven analysis that help us analyze myriads of economic and noneconomic issues through the lens of economic analysis.
+- Understanding Microeconomics is about learning models and the theoretical framework through a combination of mathematical tools and economic intuition.
+In the theory lectures we learn together a series of concepts, models, graphs, and calculus-driven analysis that help us analyze myriads of economic and noneconomic issues through the lens of economic analysis.